Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 Here’s an example of a properly formatted reference section on an academic CV:

-Always ask your references before adding them to your CV.
+Always ask your referees before adding them to your CV.
 Failing to check that a person is willing to be listed as a reference could make you appear dishonest and undermine your entire application.

 Frequently asked questions about academic CVs